What You Should Ask an Employer When You're Fired

 Get the Facts

-However, most supervisors will be willing to discuss at least general reasons for the decision: performance and restructuring being among the most common.
+However, most supervisors will be willing to discuss at least general reasons for the decision.
+Performance and restructuring are two of the most common reasons for an employee's termination.

 Check Whether You Could Appeal